farmaker47/Speech_Commands_Kotlin/README.md

 - checkForSuBinary

 You can find the usage of this library at [`MainActivity.kt`](https://github.com/farmaker47/Speech_Commands_Kotlin/blob/master/app/src/main/java/com/george/speech/MainActivity.kt#L102) on line 102.
 If the library finds that the device is rooted then it finishes the application.

+For a root check you can use also a [custom method](http://www.codeplayon.com/2020/07/android-how-to-check-phone-rooted-or-not/) that searches for several folders inside the device's internal storage.

 ### 2. Check the integrity with SafetyNet API